CodemateLtd/Android-Cucumber-BDD-Sample/README.md

 ## An example

-The Springfield City Library has an application for book management.
+The Springfield City Library needs a simple mobile app for searching their book collection while away from their computer.

-The application is working fine, but they don't have a search feature.
 For the first version of the search feature, there's only one thing to implement:

 * the employees must be able to search for books by authors.